aerospike/aerospike-backup-service/README.md

 [![codecov](https://codecov.io/gh/aerospike/aerospike-backup-service/branch/main/graph/badge.svg)](https://codecov.io/gh/aerospike/aerospike-backup-service)

 > [!NOTE]
-> Aerospike Backup Service is currently pre Alpha.
+> Aerospike Backup Service is currently in Beta and not supported by Aerospike.
 Production usage is not recommended and changes may occur.
-> Enterprise customers, please contact support to sign an Alpha agreement.
+> Enterprise customers, please contact support to sign a Beta agreement.

-The Aerospike backup-service provides a set of REST APIs to schedule full and incremental backups.
+The Aerospike Backup Service provides a set of REST API endpoints to back up and restore a cluster.
-Additionally, these APIs can be used to restore data from a backup to a cluster.
+You can perform full and incremental backups and set different backup policies and schedules.
+There are also several monitoring endpoints to check backup information.

-Use the [OpenApi generation script](./scripts/generate_OpenApi.sh) to generate OpenAPI Specification for the service.
+Use the [OpenAPI generation script](./scripts/generate_OpenApi.sh) to generate an OpenAPI specification for the service.
-A pre-built OpenAPI Specification is available [here](https://aerospike.github.io/aerospike-backup-service/).
+A pre-built OpenAPI specification is available in Swagger format [here](https://aerospike.github.io/aerospike-backup-service/).

 ## Table of Contents